 External benchmarking makes a number of suppositions:

-- It assumes the availability of robust and consistent data, a problem in many parts of the world.
+- It assumes the availability of robust and consistent data – which is a problem in many parts of the world.

-- It is well known that a majority of organisations benchmark above the 50th percentile, which inevitably encourages a score spiral.
-After a couple of years of benchmarking, companies tend to all gather around a specific percentile with no real pointers on how to move forward from this.
+- It’s well known that a majority of organisations benchmark above the 50th percentile, which inevitably encourages a score spiral.
+After a couple of years of external benchmarking, companies tend to all gather around a specific percentile with no real pointers on how to move forward from it.

-- External ‘noise’ factors such as global or regional events, legislation, or crises, do influence the results considerably.
-Therefore to be accurate benchmark data needs to be as fresh as the information it is being used with.
+- External ‘noise’ factors such as global or regional events, legislation or crises influence the results considerably.
+Therefore, to be accurate, external benchmark data needs to be as fresh as the information it’s being used with.

 - It supposes that all organisations are pursuing the same strategy with similar resources.

 - Achieving results just below or above the benchmark tends to lead to a morphine effect.
-There is an initial feeling of warmth and comfort, which quickly turns into an oblivious lethargy, as there seems to be no need for further action.
+There is an initial feeling of warmth and comfort, which quickly turns into an oblivious lethargy, as there seems to be no need for further action or improvement.

-You can only operate within your internal boundaries – so focusing on what someone else is doing may not be right for you.
+You can only operate and grow within your own internal boundaries – so focusing on what someone else is doing may not be right for you.

 The biggest problem with using external benchmarks is that they condense the results to a comparable/benchmark-able score.
-If reaching or exceeding this score is also subject to monetary incentives, you have a perfect recipe for driving the wrong sort of behaviour by managers!
-It is not hard to manipulate your team to give better scores.
+If reaching or exceeding this score is also subject to monetary incentives, you have the perfect recipe for driving the wrong sort of behaviour amongst managers!
+It’s not hard to manipulate your team to give better scores.
 As managers know when the survey is coming, they learn very quickly which behaviours are needed over the short term to persuade staff to give better ratings.

 Essentially you see Goodhart’s law in operation.
 Named after economist Charles Goodhart, this states: “When a measure becomes a target, it ceases to be a good measure.”

-That’s exactly what seems to be happening with external engagement benchmarks.
-The focus on targets means that many companies have lost sight of what engagement actually is and why it’s important to them.
+That’s exactly what seems to be happening with external employee engagement benchmarking.
+The focus on targets means that many companies have lost sight of what employee engagement actually is and why it’s important to them.

-Engagement isn’t just a numbers game.
-You need to ask yourself the question, how many business improvements have we achieved as a result of decisions that were driven by our external benchmarking?
-There may have been lots in the first couple of years when you identified some black spots and fixed them.
-But after three years of benchmark focus – what value are you really getting?
+Employee engagement isn’t just a numbers game.
+You need to ask yourself the question, “how many business improvements have we achieved as a result of decisions that were driven by our external benchmarking?”
+There may have been lots in the first couple of years when you identified some black spots and fixed them, but after three years of benchmark focus – what value are you really getting?

-Benchmarking has nothing to do with creating real engagement, sustainable improvements and changing organisational culture for the better.
+External benchmarking has nothing to do with creating real engagement or sustainable improvements or changing organisational culture for the better.
 You cannot get the insights you need to carry out meaningful actions that will improve the workplace, increase productivity, or entice your workforce to go the extra mile.
-Essentially it is deliberately dumbed down to ensure compatibility and largely follows a one-size-fits-all approach.
-What incentives are there for managers who achieve their score targets to do anything different, embrace innovation or make changes to meet the generational demands of the workforce?
+Essentially, it’s deliberately dumbed-down to ensure compatibility and largely follows a one-size-fits-all approach.
+What incentives are there for managers who achieve their score targets to do anything different, embrace innovation, or make changes to meet the generational demands of their workforce?

-So if you are aiming for mediocrity and are happy to train your managers to adopt short term measures and avoid challenging management tasks, rather than giving your employees a real voice in driving your business forward, external benchmarks might still be a good way to achieve this.
-If you want to increase engagement and make feedback central to business change at all levels, look beyond them to internal metrics that focus on your company and its specific challenges, objectives and needs.
+This approach breeds mediocrity.
+If you’re happy to train your managers to adopt short-term measures and avoid challenging management tasks, rather than giving your employees a real voice in driving your business forward, external benchmarking is your option.
+But if you want to increase engagement and make feedback central to business change at all levels, look beyond external benchmarking to internal metrics that focus on your company and its specific challenges, objectives and needs.